|Nutrition Facts (per serving)|

-If you want to make a mason jar margarita, you will need to go with a recipe designed for the larger volume.
-This modern version will make a drink that's just over 6 ounces.
-Quite often, the key to filling the average mason jar mug is to load it with ice cubes and plenty of fresh fruit.
+If you want to make a Mason jar margarita, you need a recipe designed for the larger volume.
+This modern version makes a drink that's just over 6 ounces.
+With plenty of ice cubes and fresh fruit, it will fill the average Mason jar mug perfectly.

 To make this margarita, shake 2 ounces tequila, 1 ounce triple sec, and 3 ounces fresh sour mix with ice.
-Strain it into an ice-filled mason jar (with a salt or sugar rim, if you like) and add a few lime wedges.
+Strain it into an ice-filled Mason jar (rimmed, if you like) and add a few lime wedges.

-This can also be mixed directly in your mason jar.
-Cut back on the ice at first, shake or stir the drink, then fill it with fresh ice cubes,
+This can also be mixed directly in your Mason jar.
+At first, cut back on the ice, shake or stir the drink, then fill it with fresh ice cubes.

 If you're a fan of mixing drinks in Mason jars, Shane Carley's "The Mason Jar Cocktail Companion" is an excellent book.
 All of the recipes are measured in parts and many of the booze-heavy recipes have been adapted to the higher volume.
 Carley's Mason jar margarita, for instance, mixes 3 parts tequila, 2 parts orange liqueur, and 1 part lime juice.